Braves’ Freeman wins NL MVP, White Sox slugger Abreu gets AL

 Three weeks before the delayed opening day in late July, Freeman’s body temperature spiked at 104.5 degrees and he lost his sense of taste and smell.
 At one point, he recalled, he said a little prayer because “I wasn’t ready.”

+“I got off to such a slow start,” Freeman said on the MLB Network after Dale Murphy, a two-time NL MVP with the Braves, announced the winner.
+“I just didn’t know when I would get my legs back.”

-The 31-year-old star bounced back in a big way, batting .341 with 13 home runs and 53 RBIs while playing all 60 games.
+The 31-year-old Freeman quickly found his footing, batting .341 with 13 home runs and 53 RBIs while playing all 60 games.
 A powerful lefty batter with the ability to spray the ball all over the field, he led the majors in hitting 23 doubles and scoring 51 runs.

 Boosted by the four-time All-Star, the Braves won the NL East and came within one win of reaching the World Series for the first time since 1999.